-- (a) Interior streets to the Industrial Subdivision shall be landscaped per each lot as they are built upon as follows (Note: These planting requirements are in place of those in Zoning Section 5.5.3.B except for along public rights-of-way): - (1) One 1 canopy deciduous deciduous canopy or one large evergreen tree per thirty five (35) linear feet of street frontage along the right of way is required.
-Evergreen trees shall be no closer than 20 feet from the roadwaystreet.
+Interior streets to the Industrial Subdivision shall be landscaped per each lot as they are built upon as follows (Note: These planting requirements are in place of those in Zoning Section 5.5.3.B except for along public rights-of-way):

+- (1) 1 deciduous canopy or one large evergreen tree per 35 linear feet of street frontage is required.
+Evergreen trees shall be no closer than 20 feet from the street.
 At least 1 tree per 50 linear feet shall be planted as a street tree. - (2) 1 subcanopy tree and 2 shrubs per 40 feet of total linear frontage along the street are required (these shrubs are in addition to the parking lot screening requirement). - (3) Massing of ornamental grasses, perennials, and/or annuals and bulbs is required for 10% of total linear footage adjacent to the street.
 Use of them is especially encouraged at entry points or to highlight significant design.
-(Also reference Section 5.9 corner clearance). - (4) In addition to the above, e (ii) Evergreen shrubs are required to provide screening of parking areas only.
-Shrubs are to be at least 30" in height at planting, three (3) feet height tall at maturity and/or maintained at a minimum height of three (3) foot feetheight maximum.
-A minimum opacity shall be provided and maintained at eighty (80) percent 80% during winter and ninety (90)90% percent during summer opacity within two (2)2 years after of from the street(s).
-(5) An undulating berm with a minimum height of 36" may be used in place of the evergreen hedge to screen the parking lot.
-However, if the berm is found to be lower than 36", an evergreen hedge will be required to provide the required screening.
-(6) The width of the access drive can be deducted from the frontage in calculating the above landscape requirements. (iii) Three (3) subcanopy trees per forty (40) feet of total linear frontage along the right-of-way are required. (iv) Massing of ornamental grasses, perennials, and/or annuals and bulbs is required for twenty-five (25) percent of total linear footage adjacent to the right of way.
-Use is encouraged at entry points or to highlight significant design.
-(Also reference Section 2513 corner clearance).
-Reat (3) Detention and Retention/Sedimentation Basin Landscaping pirements • a. b. shrub species and cultivars shall be used.
+(Also reference Section 5.9 corner clearance). - (4) In addition to the above, evergreen shrubs are required to provide screening of parking areas only.
+Shrubs are to be at least 30" in height at planting, 3 feet tall at maturity and/or maintained at a minimum height of 3 feet.
+A minimum opacity shall be provided and maintained at 80% during winter and 90% percent during summer within 2 years of acceptance by the city.
+This applies to all sections of parking visible from the street(s). - (5) An undulating berm with a minimum height of 36" may be used in place of the evergreen hedge to screen the parking lot.
+However, if the berm is found to be lower than 36", an evergreen hedge will be required to provide the required screening. - (6) The width of the access drive can be deducted from the frontage in calculating the above landscape requirements.

+3. Detention and Retention Basin Landscaping Requirements

+- a.
+Clusters of large native shrubs in a dense planting shall be planted at and above the high water elevation of the basin.
+Clusters shall cover 70-75% of the basin rim area at the high water elevation. - b.
+At least three different native shrub species shall be used.
 Shrubs are to have a dense structure from top to bottom.
 Straight species are preferred.
-Dwarf cultivars with mature heights less than 5 feet do not fulfill the size requirement.
-The bottom and sides (c) Plant the bottom of the basin(s) below the above-mentioned shrubs shall be planted with a mix of native grasses, sedges and wildflowers. or groundcover to discourage use by waterfowl.
+Dwarf cultivars with mature heights less than 5 feet do not fulfill the size requirement. - c.
+The bottom and sides of the basin(s) below the above-mentioned shrubs shall be planted with a mix of native grasses, sedges and wildflowers.
 Allow grass to grow to 10 to 14" tall along sides and bottom of basin to discourage use by waterfowl.
-Limit Tthe application of fertilizer and pesticides on on-grass areas in the basin shall be limited to the initial establishment of the groundcover. d. (d) Grass species that go dormant in winter such as fescue- are suggested. e. (e) Contact the City's wetland consultant when specifying basin seed mix.
+The application of fertilizer and pesticides on grass areas in the basin shall be limited to the initial establishment of the groundcover. - d.
+Grass species that go dormant in winter are suggested. - e.
+Contact the City's wetland consultant when specifying basin seed mix.
 The seed mix(es)' species composition and cover crop(s) should be included on the landscape plan, as well as clear indications of where each mix should be applied.
-A plan for the successful establishment and maintenance of the groundcover should also be included on the landscape plan. f. -------------------------------------- establishing plantings, such as string matrix or string edge or other approved method.
+A plan for the successful establishment and maintenance of the groundcover should also be included on the landscape plan.

+f.
+Utilize anti-waterfowl devices while establishing plantings, such as string matrix or string edge or other approved method.